Biennial Inventory

 Found Equipment

-As you are doing your verification, view the work areas for any equipment being used by your department that is not listed in the EQ Database.
+As you are doing your verification, view the work areas for any equipment being used by your department that is not listed in the FileMaker Database.
 If you find equipment that is not in the Database, notify Equipment Management via e-mail.
 Provide as much information as possible, including:

 • Property Tag Number